alexkratzer/autohomestack/docs/level_control/raspberry_setup.md

 # Raspberry setup

+## Docker

 Most of the control components are running as docker image on a raspberry.

 Here are a few steps to set up:

 * enable ssh server

-* copy the puplic key to the raspberry for easier access
+* copy your puplic key to the raspberry for easier access

 ```bash
 cat ~/.ssh/id_rsa.pub | ssh pi_name@192.168.xxx.xxx -p 22 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'